 According to the Bureau of Labor Statistics, demand for nursing positions are slated to see a sharp rise – about 26 percent between 2010 and 2020 – which translates to a higher need and better career opportunities for Nurse Managers.
 Loyola University New Orleans understands challenges Nurse Managers face, and has designed an online nursing program that develops the abilities and skills of nurse professionals to think outside of the day-to-day operation and emerge as leaders.

 Chartered in July of 1912, Loyola University New Orleans is one of 28 Jesuit colleges and universities in the United States and one of the largest Jesuit institutions in the Southeast.
-The 2012 edition of the U.S. News & World Report Top Online Education Programs guide singled out the Loyola University New Orleans School of Nursing as one of the best online nursing graduate programs in the country.
-Loyola was one of only five nursing schools in the country and the only Jesuit institution to receive the honor roll designation from U.S. News & World Report.
-The publication has also ranked Loyola among the top ten regional universities in the South for the last 21 consecutive years.
+The 2018 edition of the U.S. News & World Report Top Online Education Programs guide singled out the Loyola University New Orleans School of Nursing as one of the best online graduate programs in the country.
+The publication has also ranked Loyola among the top ten regional universities in the South for the last 24 consecutive years.
 The fully ACEM accredited online Master of Science in Nursing program currently serves students throughout the United States and in several foreign countries.
 Loyola University New Orleans is a not-for-profit, Catholic Jesuit institution welcoming students of all faiths.